liamsmith3194/personal-best-pt/README.md

     -   Immediately the use of shadow around the testimonial boxes stands out.
 A simple name and quote layout works well.
     -   Again the subtle use of opcaity is the driving force behind the contact page with the main form standing out in white.
 The change of colour on hover is a nice touch especially on the submit button.

     Q2.
-As a first time vistor, I want a consise description of the fitness goals this personal trainer concentrates on.
+As a first time vistor, I want a concise description of the fitness goals this personal trainer concentrates on.

     -   This is very easy to see from the services section using the images and the short descriptions.
     -   The contact form also links to the services on offer with the 'Goal' dropdown.

     Q3.
-As a first time vistor, I want the feel comfortable with the content and imagery I am are viewing.
+As a first time vistor, I want to feel comfortable with the content and imagery I am viewing.

     -   There is no content from the site that would offend or make any user feel uncomfortable.